resources

 – An Unwitnessed Cardiac arrest

-For me personally if I am swimming In the ocean and a person drown next to me I would give them mouth-to-mouth breaths-that could have been me lying there.
-Every person has a different level of comfort when it comes to giving life-saving breaths to a stranger.
-Getting vaccinated for Corona Virus might alleviate some of your fear, however new variants may add more apprehension, which is the case with me.
+For me personally, if I am at the beach, or a pool and a person drown next to me I would give them mouth-to-mouth rescue breaths.
+That could have been me lying there!
+Yet, everyone has a different level of comfort when it comes to giving life-saving breathing without a barrier device.

-Learn more about our American Heart Association CPR classes in San Francisco and how to save-a-life performing high quality CPR!
+Learn more about our AHA (American Heart Association) CPR classes in San Francisco, and BLS classes at www.revivecpr.com

 More Posts